-yylex_init and yylex_destroy must be called before and after yylex, respectively.
+yylex\init and yylex\destroy must be called before and after yylex, respectively.

 '''

 int yylex_init ( yyscan_t ptr_yy_globals ) ;

+int yylex_init_extra ( YY_EXTRA_TYPE user_defined, yyscan_t ptr_yy_globals ) ;

 int yylex ( yyscan_t yyscanner ) ;

 int yylex_destroy ( yyscan_t yyscanner ) ;

 '''

-The function yylex_init must be called before calling any other function.
-The argument to yylex_init is the address of an uninitialized pointer to be filled in by flex.
-The contents of ptr_yy_globals need not be initialized, since flex will overwrite it anyway.
-The value stored in ptr_yy_globals should thereafter be passed to yylex() and yylex_destroy().
-Flex does not save the argument passed to yylex_init, so it is safe to pass the address of a local pointer to yylex_init.
+The function yylex\init must be called before calling any other function.
+The argument to yylex\init is the address of an uninitialized pointer to be filled in by yylex\init, overwriting any previous contents.
+The function yylex\init\extra may be used instead, taking as its first argument a variable of type YY\EXTRA\TYPE.
+See the section on yyextra, below, for more details.

+The value stored in ptr\yy\globals should thereafter be passed to yylex and yylex\destroy.
+Flex does not save the argument passed to yylex\init, so it is safe to pass the address of a local pointer to yylex\init so long as it remains in scope for the duration of all calls to the scanner, up to and including the call to yylex\destroy.

 The function yylex should be familiar to you by now.
-The reentrant version takes one argument, which is the value returned (via an argument) by yylex_init.
+The reentrant version takes one argument, which is the value returned (via an argument) by yylex\init.
 Otherwise, it behaves the same as the non-reentrant version of yylex.

-yylex_init returns 0 (zero) on success, or non-zero on failure, in which case, errno is set to one of the following values:
+Both yylex\init and yylex\init\extra returns 0 (zero) on success, or non-zero on failure, in which case errno is set to one of the following values:

-'''

-ENOMEM Memory allocation error.
-See [memory-management], page 64.
-EINVAL Invalid argument.
+- ENOMEM Memory allocation error.
+See [memory-management], page 64. - EINVAL Invalid argument.

-'''

-The function yylex_destroy should be called to free resources used by the scanner.
-After yylex_destroy is called, the contents of yyscanner should not be used.
+The function yylex\destroy should be called to free resources used by the scanner.
+After yylex\destroy is called, the contents of yyscanner should not be used.
 Of course, there is no need to destroy a scanner if you plan to reuse it.
 A flex scanner (both reentrant and non-reentrant) may be restarted by calling yyrestart.